laurabpaulsen/CogNeuro2025/EEG_LAB/README.md

 ### 5. Analysing EEG data (first steps)
 The remainder of today should be spend going through the [03-EEG_analysis.ipynb](03-EEG_analysis.ipynb) notebook.
 This notebook will guide you through some of the first steps of analysing EEG data by plotting!

+## Analysis of data from FaceWord experiment - Tuesday, Wednesday and Thursday
+See assignment on Brightspace!

 ## Analysis of data from your own experiments - Friday